aedans/Nylon/README.md

 The Nylon interpreter can be used by downloading and running the jar via your OS' terminal.
 Use java -jar [jarpath] -r [filename] to run a file with the Nylon interpreter.

+Note that the interpreter is not yet finished, and any functionality described may not yet be implemented.

 # Definitions

 ## Arguments